longhat-plenty/Awesome/README.md

 - Learn how to create your [first plentymarkets back end view](https://developers.plentymarkets.com/tutorials/backendview)
 - Overview of plentymarkets [plugin interfaces](https://developers.plentymarkets.com/dev-doc/basics#guide-interface)
 - The plentymarkets [REST API](https://developers.plentymarkets.com/rest-doc/introduction)

-## Join our community

-Sign up today and become a member of our [forum](https://forum.plentymarkets.com/c/plugin-entwicklung).
-Discuss the latest trends in plugin development and share your ideas with our community.

 ## Versioning

 Visit our forum and find the latest news and updates in our [Changelog](https://forum.plentymarkets.com/c/changelog?order=created).